 If you would like further reading on the effects of intermittent fasting for women, checkout this article on mind body green.

+Have you tried intermittent fasting?
 We would love to hear from you.

 What has worked for you and what hasn't?

 Perhaps you have your own opinions on the subject, whatever it is, tag us on Facebook, tweet us, or hashtag #PROMiXX #intermittentfasting